RiesHunter/myProject/notebook-log.md

 #### Moved all raxml ML files to ~/results/ and sorted into respective groups
 #### Moved all *_segmented_compiled-HA.fasta files to ~/results/ and sorted into respective groups

+# Not used in final report or analyses
 ### MrBayes for bayesian inference
 #### Rationale
 MrBayes is a program for Bayesian inference using a Metropolis-Coupled Markov Chain Monte Carlo (MC-MCMC).
 Using posterior